liashenko/liashenko.github.io/_posts/2020-01-07-athena-analytics.markdown

 <center><img src="/assets/posts/athena-analytics/bookstore.jpg" alt="online bookstore" style="max-height:500px"></center>

-Getting back to our topic, let's imagine we have an online bookstore and we need to analyze books purchases that are processed by *PurchaseService*.
+Getting back to our topic, let's say we have an online bookstore, and we need business metrics for books purchases.
+Books purchases are processed by *PurchaseService*.

-Let's define our purchase metrics metadata:
+Let's define the metrics metadata:
 ```javascript
 {
     "bookId": "ec437d98-455d-4fec-8dbe-2c2630454bdd",